 8. Use Extra Money to Pay Down Debt

 If you do have extra money at the end of your budgeting cycle, use it to pay off debt.
-If you are debt free, I recommend either investing that money or saving it.
+If you are debt free, I recommend either investing that money in a Betterment account or saving it.
 I save extra money for the purchase of a van since it is an upcoming expense that we want to pay cash for.

 9. Stick with It